Best upright vacuums of 2022

 Q: How do you clean an upright vacuum?

 You should clean an upright vacuum every six months or so following the manufacturer’s instructions.
 The dust bin on bagless models should be emptied, and if the instructions permit it, washed with warm, soapy water.
 Filters should be washed or replaced, and dirt and dust should be removed from the hose and attachments.
 Don’t forget to wipe the wheels and remove string and hair from the brush roller.

-A final word on shopping for the best upright vacuum
+A final word on shopping for the best upright vacuums

 The best upright vacuums can be specialized to accommodate specific spaces or functions (sweeping up carpets or hard floors, sweeping away pet hair) or designed to tackle a wide range of tasks and floor types.
 These cleaning tools may be louder and generally heavier than canister vacuums, but a portable, lightweight design can allow for more versatility and maneuverability.
 And if fussing with vacuum bags isn’t your thing, a bagless version will make cleaning up after cleaning up much less of a hassle.